 To understand the importance of the writing file as a communication tool with the producer and broadcaster.
 To review the elements constituting the file: short synopsis, notice of intent, developed synopsis, characters, directing intentions, sequencer...
 To put together the file towards filming.

-To put together the file towards filming

 COURSE PROGRAM: